 For a variety of reasons – other career options, low pay, demanding schedules – schools simply do not attract the quality of teachers they need.
-The rapid growth in number of schools further worsens the situation.
+The rapid growth in the number of schools further worsens the situation.
 From 2010-11 to 2015-16, the number of private schools in India grew an astounding 35%.

 The result – 9 lakh teacher vacancies exist across primary and upper-primary schools.
 Per a UNESCO report, 74 countries face a grave shortage of teachers, with India being No.2 on the list.
 What’s worse, it shows in the quality of students.
 More than 50% of students in Grade 5 cannot read a Grade 2 text or solve a simple subtraction problem.

-With several systemic issues plaguing the Education sector, it’s virtually impossible to address the situation in a hurry.
+With several systemic issues plaguing the education sector, it’s virtually impossible to address the situation in a hurry.
 So, when the Government announced a change to how the B.Ed. program in India is run, our ears perked up!

 From the 2018-19 academic session, the standard 2-year long Bachelor of Education (B.Ed.) program is proposed to give way to a 4-year integrated program.
 The Human Resource Development (HRD) ministry has asked the National Council for Teacher Education (NCTE) to start working on a revamped syllabus for the integrated B.A.
 B.Ed. and B.Sc.
 B.Ed. course.